 Life-sized Polaroid photograph taken by Joe McNally depicting Rebecca Canalija, a nurse at NYU Downtown Hospital.
 Canalija is wearing her white nurse's uniform with her credentials and stethoscope around her neck.

-Rebecca Canalija was an Emergency Room Nurse at NYU Downtown Hospital on 9/11.
+Rebecca Canalija was an emergency department nurse at NYU Downtown Hospital on 9/11.
 Located at 170 William Street, the hospital was well-rehearsed in responding to large-scale emergencies in lower Manhattan, including the 1993 World Trade Center bombing.
 Throughout the day on 9/11, the hospital treated more than 1,000 people and maintained delivery of critical services despite its proximity to the disaster.
-When Canalija visited McNally’s studio in October, she reflected back on that exceptional day, “We didn’t bother calling in extra staff.
+When Canalija visited McNally’s studio in October, she reflected on that exceptional day: “We didn’t bother calling in extra staff.
 Everyone came in.
 Some had to show their IDs at police barricades to get back into Manhattan.
 It still makes me very sad, but I’m glad our little hospital was able to help so many.”